lop1498/DistMIS/README.md

 foo@bar:~$ python multiexperiment.py -g 2
 ```

-If we are using **multi node**, we first need to initialize a ray cluster and ray for each node with a more complex bash script.
+If we are using **multi node**, we first need to initialize ray with a more complex bash script.
 Please refer to the section [Multi-node Ray Cluster](#multi-node-ray-cluster).

 ### Experiment Parallelism